MohammedAli201/PasswordManger/README.md

 # PasswordManger
-This code helps to track which password was used for which website and generates strong passwords.
+This code tracks which password was used for each website and generates strong passwords.
+The generated password is automatically copied, allowing you to paste it wherever you need.